 We believe that we have a strong patent position in the area of SCAs.
 We also believe that all products made by or incorporating SCA-based proteins or genes will require a license under our patents.
 We have granted licenses to a number of corporations and intend to issue additional licenses.
 We also intend to develop our own SCAs, focusing primarily on PEG-enhanced SCAs.
-To date, we have granted SCA product licenses to more than fifteen companies, including Bristol-Myers Squibb, Baxter Healthcare, Eli Lilly and the Gencell Division of RPR.
+To date, we have granted SCA product licenses to more than fifteen companies, including Bristol-Myers Squibb, Baxter Healthcare and the Gencell Division of RPR.
 These product licenses generally provide for upfront payments, milestone payments and royalties on sales of any SCA products developed.
-The following table sets forth a number of our licensees and describes their research and development efforts:
+The following table sets forth a number of our licensees and summarizes their research and development efforts to date:

-RESEARCH COLLABORATOR STATUS INDICATION/USE Alexion Pharmaceuticals Phase IIb Cardiopulmonary bypass and myocardial infarction Cell Genesys Phase I/II Colon cancer Seattle Genetics Phase I Cancer MorphoSys Research Phage display Cambridge Antibody Technology Research Phage display Baxter Healthcare Corporation Research Cancer Bristol-Myers Squibb Research All therapeutics Eli Lilly and Co.
-Research Not disclosed Gencell Division of RPR Research Gene therapy commercialize these products.
+RESEARCH COLLABORATOR STATUS INDICATION/USE Alexion Pharmaceuticals Phase IIb Cardiopulmonary bypass and Cell Genesys Phase I/II myocardial infarction Colon cancer Seattle Genetics Phase I Cancer MorphoSys Research Phage display Cambridge Antibody Technology Research Phage display Baxter Healthcare Corporation Research Cancer Bristol-Myers Squibb Research All therapeutics Gencell Division of RPR Research Gene therapy

+Currently, there are 11 SCA proteins that have either completed Phase I or II clinical trials or are in early research stages by various organizations, including our licensees and academic institutions.
+Some of the areas being explored are cancer therapy, cardiovascular indications and AIDS.
+We believe that those organizations that have not yet licensed this technology from us will need a license from us to commercialize these products.
 However, we cannot assure you that this will prove to be the case.
 Set forth below are some examples of research being conducted in the SCA area.

-Currently, there are 11 SCA proteins that have either completed or are in Phase I or II clinical trials by various organizations, including our licensees and academic institutions.
-Some of the areas being explored are cancer therapy, cardiovascular indications and AIDS.
-We believe that those organizations that have not yet licensed this technology from us will need a license from us to